Legal matters to have sorted before you pass away

 Dying isn’t a subject you may like to think about, but it is a natural part of life.

-Putting legal plans in place will ensure your loved ones have little to worry about should you pass away.
+Putting legal plans in place can ensure your loved ones have little to worry about should you pass away.
 They will understand exactly what your wishes are, what will happen to your assets, and how they will be financially protected.
 To help you get started, here are some key legal matters you may need to address.

-Writing your will
+Writing your Will

-A will is a legal document that states how you would like your assets to be distributed when you die.
+A Will is a legal document that states how you would like your assets to be distributed when you die.
 It also states the person or organisation that will be responsible for carrying out your wishes, and who will take legal guardianship of your children (if needed).

-It’s possible to write your will yourself, but it’s recommended you seek legal advice.
+It’s possible to write your Will yourself, but it’s recommended you seek legal advice.
 Private trustees and solicitors usually charge a fee to do this, but it’s a small price to pay to ensure everything is valid and there are no complications.
-You can also prepare your will with a Public Trustee, but only if they act as the executor of your will.
+You can also prepare your Will with a Public Trustee, but only if they act as the executor of your will.

 Designate a power of attorney

-While a will takes care of your wishes after you die, a Power of Attorney has the authority to handle your financial and legal matters if you’re unable to deal with them yourself while still alive.
+While a Will takes care of your wishes after you die, a Power of Attorney has the authority to handle your financial and legal matters if you’re unable to deal with them yourself while still alive.
 Powers of attorney differ depending on where you live, so you’ll need to find out detailed information from the relevant agency in your state or territory.

 There are different types of Power of Attorney.
 However, when it comes to making preparations for your death, the main ones to consider are:

-- A medical power of attorney This power of attorney can only make medical decisions on your behalf if you’re unable to do so yourself.
+• A medical power of attorney: This power of attorney can only make medical decisions on your behalf if you’re unable to do so yourself.

 Depending on your circumstances and wishes, there are other legal documents to consider too.
 These include:

-- An advance healthcare directive Also known as a “living will”, this document details how you would like your body to be dealt with if you can’t make these decisions yourself.
+• An advance healthcare directive: Also known as a “living Will”, this document details how you would like your body to be dealt with if you can’t make these decisions yourself.

 When it comes to nominating powers of attorney, pick people that are trustworthy, will be on call when you need them most, and are financially well-educated.
 To make the process quick and easy, it’s recommended you seek legal advice.